maneike/maneike/README.md

 creating my portfolio website and web apps that would go with it.

 ## Featured projects:
- - [Guillotine Cutter](https://github.com/maneike/guillotine-cutter) React Web Application that fits rectangles into one fixed rectangle
+ - [Guillotine Cutter](https://github.com/maneike/guillotine-cutter) React Web Application that automatically fits rectangles into one fixed size sheet.

 ## Tech stack